Crisiswastaken/NLM-toolkit/README.md

 - **PDF Text Extraction**: Extract text from PDFs using PyMuPDF.
 - **Text Cleaning & Chunking**: Clean and split extracted text into sentence-based, overlapping chunks for downstream processing.
 - **AI Summarization**: Generate concise, academic summaries for each chunk using a local Ollama model (model is configurable).
+- **Expected Q&A Generation**: Automatically generate likely exam/viva questions and answers from content chunks using Ollama.
+- **Quiz Generation**: Create multiple-choice quizzes from content chunks using Ollama.
+- **Terminal Quiz Runner**: Practice generated quizzes interactively in your terminal.
-- **Markdown to PDF Export**: Convert markdown summaries to well-formatted PDFs (no pandoc required).
+- **Markdown to PDF Export**: Convert markdown summaries and Q&A to well-formatted PDFs (no pandoc required).
 - **Configurable**: All base directories, chunking, and summarization parameters are set in `Tools/config.py` (or via `.env`).
 - **Progress Bars**: Uses `tqdm` for progress indication.